 Ms. Adriatico is a 1999 graduate of the University of California, Hastings College of Law, and a magna cum laude graduate of the University of California, Los Angeles.

 - Represented an operator of premier vacation home properties in a $10 million acquisition of a Missouri tourism center.

 - Represented American Realty Capital Properties, Inc. (NASDAQ: ARCP), a NASDAQ-traded real estate investment trust (REIT), in a merger transaction valued at $3.1 billion to acquire American Realty Capital Trust IV, Inc., a "non-traded" REIT.
-The combined company as a result of the merger will have pro forma enterprise value of $10 billion and will be the second largest REIT in the triple net lease sector.
+The combined company as a result of the merger will have pro forma enterprise value of over $10 billion and is the largest REIT in the triple net lease sector.

 - Represented a theme park in the acquisition, financing and renovation of its newest water park.